Alluxio/alluxio-py/tests/README.md

 ```

-## Mode 2
+## Remote Mode

-Python process `(node_id, process_id)` reads the file written by python process
+Each python process on the same node reads the file written by the corresponding
-process_id on a node specified by `--node` which should be different from node_id.
+process on a separate node, specified by `--node`.
-So the python processes do not read the files written by themselves.

 Example: